DonthiGeethikaBhargavi/Food-Hub/README.md

 ---

 ## 🚀 Future Enhancements
-- 🔹**Restaurant Owner Dashboard:** A dedicated interface for restaurant owners to manage their menu, view orders, and update restaurant details.
 - 🔹 **Real Payment Gateway Integration:** Integrate with a service like Stripe or Razorpay for actual transaction processing.
 - 🔹 **User Reviews & Ratings:** Allow users to rate and review restaurants and menu items.
 - 🔹 **Live Order Tracking:** A map-based interface to track the delivery agent's location in real-time. 🚴